 McPhilmy (50) had 20 days to respond or the “judgment will be entered by default for the sum of $10million.”

 It seems that O’Reilly and his ex-wife could be headed back to court after six years of contention.
-During the custody battle the court hear that the couple’s daughter had watched her father drag her mother down a staircase, at home, by the neck.
+During the custody battle, the court heard that the couple’s daughter had watched her father drag her mother down a staircase, at home, by the neck.

 In April 2010 O’Reilly and McPhilmy separated.
 She began dating, Nassau County Police detective, Jeffrey Gross.
-The pair have since married.
+The pair has since married.